Frequently asked questions

 Why doesn't my code recognize the GPU(s) on Nebari?

 First be sure you chose a GPU-enabled server when you selected a profile.
-Next, if you're using PyTorch, see PyTorch best practices.
-If it's still not working for you, be sure your environment includes a GPU-specific version of either PyTorch or TensorFlow, i.e. pytorch-gpu or tensorflow-gpu.
-Also note that tensorflow>=2 includes both CPU and GPU capabilities, but if the GPU is still not recognized by the library, try removing tensorflow from your environment and adding tensorflow-gpu instead.
+Next, if you're using PyTorch, see Using GPUs on Nebari.
+If it's still not working for you, be sure your environment includes a GPU-specific version of either PyTorch or TensorFlow, i.e. pytorch-gpu

 How do I migrate from Qhub to Nebari?

-Nebari was previously called QHub.
-If your Qhub version lives in the 0.4.x series, you can migrate to Nebari by following the migration guide.
-If you're using a version of Qhub that lives in the 0.3.x series, you will need to upgrade to 0.4.x first as the user group management is different between the two versions.
+first as the user group management is different between the two versions.
 For more information, see the deprecation notice in the Nebari release note.

 Why is there duplication in names of environments?

-The default Dask environment is named nebari-git-nebari-git-dask, with nebari-git duplicated.
+The default Dask environment is named nebari-git-nebari-git-dask

-nebari-git is the name of the namespace.
 Namespaces are a concept in conda-store, however conda itself does not recognize it.

 It is possible to use conda-store to create an environment with the name "dask" in two different namespaces.
 But because conda doesn't understand namespaces, conda won't be able to differentiate between them.
 To avoid this, we prepend the namespace's name into the environment building on conda-store.

-Next, nb_conda_kernels with nb-conda-store-kernels are the packages that we use to transform conda environments into runnable kernels in JupyterLab (that's why we require that all environments have ipykernel).
+Next, nb_conda_kernels with nb-conda-store-kernels are the packages that we use to transform conda environments into runnable kernels in JupyterLab (that's why we require that all environments have ipykernel

-We have discussed contributing a PR to nb_conda_kernels, but the project has not accepted community PRs in over 3 years, so we don't currently have the motivation to do this.
+, but the project has not accepted community PRs in over 3 years, so we don't currently have the motivation to do this.

-If you have potential solutions or can help us move forward with updates to the nb_conda_kernels, please reach out to us on our discussion forum!
+If you have potential solutions or can help us move forward with updates to the nb_conda_kernels